webka01/biometrics/README.md

 ## 1. Introduction

 ### 1.1 Project Overview
-This project implements a biometric authentication system using face recognition.
+This project implements a biometric authentication system using face recognition with advanced anti-spoofing measures.
 The system provides a secure way to authenticate users through their unique facial characteristics, offering a robust alternative to traditional password-based authentication methods.

 ### 1.2 Objectives
 - Implement a secure biometric authentication system using face recognition
 - Develop a user-friendly web interface for registration and authentication
 - Ensure high accuracy and reliability in biometric verification
+- Implement robust anti-spoofing measures
 - Maintain user privacy and data security
 - Provide a scalable solution for file management post-authentication

 ### 1.3 Problem Statement
 Traditional authentication methods like passwords are vulnerable to various security threats.
-This project addresses these concerns by implementing a two-factor biometric authentication system that:
+This project addresses these concerns by implementing a biometric authentication system that:
 - Verifies user identity through biological characteristics
+- Implements multi-pose verification for anti-spoofing
 - Reduces the risk of unauthorized access
 - Eliminates the need to remember complex passwords
 - Provides a more natural and user-friendly authentication experience

 ### 1.4 Background on Biometric Authentication
 Biometric authentication uses unique biological characteristics to verify identity.
 This system specifically utilizes:
-- Facial features through 3D face capture
+- Facial features through multi-angle 3D face capture
-- Voice patterns through audio sampling
+- Anti-spoofing through pose verification sequence

 ## 2. System Architecture